-‘Lavash’ is a Turkish bread type that basically made with flour, water and salt.
-In Turkey, it is mainly serving with Kebabs in the restaurants; however we love to eat ‘lavash’ bread with any dish too.
-It is also very common bread type at other Turkic countries such as Azerbaijan, Kyrgyzstan and Kazakhstan.
+‘Lavash‘ is a Turkish bread type that basically made with flour, water, and salt.
+In Turkey, it is mainly serving with Kebabs in the restaurants; however, we love to eat ‘lavash‘ bread with any dish too.
+It is also very common bread type in other Turkic countries such as Azerbaijan, Kyrgyzstan, and Kazakhstan.
 You can eat it either hot or cold.
 In both ways, it is my favorite bread type.
-And hopefully after today it will be your favorite bread type too.
+And hopefully, after today it will be your favorite bread type too.

-There are different types of Lavash breads in Turkey but two of them are the most common ones.
-The first type has a thin, crusty and a large round shape which cooks at either in pit ovens or on the special large cast irons.
-The second one also has a thin but balloon shape that can cook mostly at restaurant’s stone ovens or on the regular stove by using non-stick pan.
+There are different types of Lavash bread in Turkey but two of them are the most common ones.
+The first type has a thin, crusty, and large round shape which cooks either in pit ovens or on the special large cast irons.
+The second one also has a thin but balloon shape that can cook mostly at restaurant’s stone ovens or on the regular stove by using a non-stick pan.

-The balloon shape Lavash bread has little additional ingredients than the classic one and the cooking method is slightly different.
+The balloon shape Lavash bread has fewer additional ingredients than the classic one and the cooking method is slightly different.
 Today, I am going to share with you the recipe of balloon shape Lavash bread.

 The Story of Lavash

 Lavash is the oldest Turkish bread type that is widely preferred in Turkey and other Turkic cultures for thousands of years.
-Lavash bread has found after the millstone invented at Neolithic period.
-Millstones are used for grinding wheat to make flour and they are still in use at villages of Turkey.
+Lavash bread has found after the millstone was invented in the Neolithic period.
+Millstones are used for grinding wheat to make flour and they are still in use in villages of Turkey.
 The below photo is a great example to show how flour is produced by using millstone.

-In Turkey, villagers make their flour in summer time.
-First, they harvest wheat and then they grind the wheat at the millstones to produce flour.
-The produced flour uses at winter time to make Lavash bread.
+In Turkey, villagers make their flour in the summertime.
+First, they harvest wheat, and then they grind the wheat at the millstones to produce flour.
+The produced flour uses in the wintertime to make Lavash bread.
 This is the oldest routine to produce bread in Turkey.

 Lavash bread is involved in UNESCO’s Intangible Heritage List on behalf of Turkey in 2016.
 You can reach this information from https://bit.ly/2uIObUu.
-At below photo you can see the UNESCO’s acceptance document.
+You can see UNESCO’s acceptance document for Lavash bread.